 - bronchiectasis, which is a widening of the airways in the lungs

-- postnasal drip, which occurs when mucus triggers a cough by dripping down the throat, usually due to a cold or allergy
+- postnasal drip, which occurs when mucus triggers a cough by dripping down the throat, usually due to a cold or an allergy

-Most coughs will subside or disappear within a few days to a few weeks.
+Most coughs will subside or disappear within

-The doctor can determine the cause of the cough and provide appropriate treatment, if necessary.
+The doctor can determine the cause of the cough and provide appropriate treatment if necessary.

-- their family and personal medical history
+- family and personal medical history

 - how long the cough has lasted